zhouzi/linkhunter/README.md

     * Partial urls are no more matched by the "user typed" regexp.
 Meaning `github.com/angular` is no more matched from `github.com/angular.js`.
 In such case the url is completely dropped because:
         1. Matching partial urls is pointless and would surely lead to mistakes.
         2. We can't be sure whether what's behind the punctuation mark (the dot in this case) is part of the url or not.
-* Added a `.replaceLinks(callback)` method so your could benefit from LinkHunter's regexps to replace links the way you want to.
+* Added a `.replaceLinks(callback)` method so your could benefit from linkhunter's regexps to replace links the way you want to.
 This is method is now also used by `.linky()`.
 * `.linky()` now supports more options like beautify, shorten and clean up.
 * Every link object has now a `.originalHasProtocol` property which is true when the original url has a protocol.
-* LinkHunter is now also available as an Angular module.
+* linkhunter is now also available as an Angular module.
 * Fixed an issue where `.getLinks()` wasn't setting emails' type to "email".

 ### 1.0.0 - 2015-06-28